ABOUT BOKA BAY

 The highway goes around the town while the most important street in the Perast itself is one by the sea also frequented by cars and smaller buses.
 The northern side of the town and the large Bojovića Palace is the finest piece of architecture in Perast, enjoying nice views of the coastline and the rest of the town.
 The palace was designed by Venetian Giovanni Battista Fontana in 1694 for Vicko Bujović (1660-1709), the commander of the town’s fleet known for his hot-headed temper and heroic deeds.
 Bujovic died in a street duel with a local judge not far from his home.
 The stately palace has an open loggia on the ground floor and a vast balcony that runs along the whole length of the front decorated with two stone lions holding the family coats-of-arms.
 Today the palace houses the Town Museum.

 Directly above the highway stands the Fort of Sveti Križ (Holly Cross) built at the start of the 17th century as the main defense point against Turkish attacks from the land.
-It stands of the site on the old church bearing the same name of dating from the 9th century which stood by the Roman road and below which Perast developed gradually.
-The simple square edifice housed the small Venetian garrison commanded by a castellan elected by Perastians.
+It stands at the site of the old church bearing the same name dating from the 9th century which stood by the Roman road and below which Perast developed gradually.
+The simple square edifice housed the small Venetian garrison commanded by a Castellan elected by Perastians.
 On the other side of the highway is the modest Franciscan monastery with the church of St Anthony (Sveti Antun) in which one can see some more paintings by Tripo Kokolja.

 Montenegro Hostel Team